 In Camp Mash-Up, we’ve taken the five most popular camps to inspire a different day of the week.
 Each day is a unique adventure, with themes based on Wizardry Academy, Kids In The Kitchen, Galactic Science, The Science Of Video Games, and Makers’ Challenge.

 Animal lovers, this is your camp.
-In this new camp designed for older children, we’ll learn the biology of animals in fun, hands-on experiments and animal-related activities.
-Campers get up-close encounters with real animals during the week, as well.
+Designed for older children, we’ll learn the biology of animals in fun, hands-on experiments and animal-related activities.

-Kids dive into the world of tinkering in our new summer camp, Maker’s Challenge.
+Kids dive into the world of tinkering in this summer camp.
 Design and build creations using STEAM principles and a variety of materials.
-Maker’s Challenge includes some time spent in the state-of-the-art Tinker Lab (with adult supervision).
+Makers’ Challenge includes special access to the Tinker Lab (with adult supervision).